TOFT Wildlife & Nature Tourism Awards 2025

 • Each submission should include a brief synopsis (not more than 100 words) and a director’s statement outlining the conservation message.

-K) Kailash Sankhala Visitor Friendly Wildlife National Park of the Year 2024** – This category recognises the outstanding contributions of National Parks who have made a prominent difference to the wildlife habitats in their region and celebrate the rich biodiversity of the state.
+This category recognises the outstanding contributions of National Parks who have made a prominent difference to the wildlife habitats in their region and celebrate the rich biodiversity of the state.
 We seek to recognise the profound commitment to conservation, protection of biodiversity, and responsible tourism practices within the wildlife destinations This category is open to any park that has tigers within its boundaries and where sightings have been documented in the six months prior to the closing date for nominations (including runners up from previous Awards).
-The park does not have to be currently covered by TOFTigers but must be able to highlight its efforts to work with and use tourism more effectively for conservation and support.
+The park does not have to be currently covered by TOFT but must be able to highlight its efforts to work with and use tourism more effectively for conservation and support.

 Applications